qilskcter/Dell-Vostro-3460-Hackintosh/README.md

 </div>

-# How to use this EFI ?
+# How To Use This EFI ?
 You download the macOS installer from [HeaVietNam](https://heavietnam.github.io/image/index.html) (although the online recovery method is still better), then use MiniTool or other software to mount the EFI partition, then use Explorer++ to access the EFI partition and copy it to your EFI folder.
 Remember to add the entry to your firmware afterwards, using [EasyUEFI](https://www.easyuefi.com/index-us.html) or your firmware's built-in boot configurator.
 # Thanks
 - [Apple](https://apple.com) for macOS.